ShamsArfeen/New-Imazing-Frontend/README.md

 Imazing is an online photo editing app that provides a collective space for various image editing tools, with an easy interface for users to interact with.

 ## Features
--The image is selected using the gallery or the camera.
+- The image is selected using the gallery or the camera.
--Apply Image filters of hue and saturation adjustment -Images can be compacted
+- Apply Image filters of hue and saturation adjustment
+- Images can be compacted
--The image can be pinched to zoom
+- The image can be pinched to zoom
--Image can be sharpened and smoothened
+- Image can be sharpened and smoothened
--Left rotation, right rotation and flipping of the image can be done -Mirror the image
+- Left rotation, right rotation and flipping of the image can be done
+- Mirror the image
--Apply emboss and Blur
+- Apply emboss and Blur
--Brightness of the inage can be increased
+- Brightness of the inage can be increased
--Save image to gallery
+- Save image to gallery

 ## Screenshots